ooduola/bank_tech_test/development_journal/development_log.md

 ## Transaction

 Specification of the Transaction class
-- when a deposit/withdrawal is made a time date is created and stored.
+- when a deposit/withdrawal is made a time date is added and stored for every transaction.
 - when a deposit/withdrawal is made the credit amount is stored
 - when a deposit/withdrawal is made the balance at that point is stored.
-- when a deposit/withdrawal is made the debit amount is autmatically set to nil.
+- when a deposit/withdrawal is made the debit amount is added and stored.

 ### Domain Model - Transaction